 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 For decades, Burma has pursued a conventional economic development path with no regard for environmental safeguards.
-As a result, the country is currently dealing with detrimental environmental consequences such as climate change and natural disasters, deforestation, mangrove loss, deterioration of water and air quality, land degradation, resulting in flooding and landslides, biodiversity loss, depletion of inland and coastal fisheries and wastewater and solid waste problems management.
+As a result, the country is currently dealing with detrimental ecological consequences such as climate change and natural disasters, deforestation, mangrove loss, deterioration of water and air quality, land degradation, resulting in flooding and landslides, biodiversity loss, depletion of inland and coastal fisheries and wastewater and solid waste problems management.

-Significant growth in Foreign Direct Investment (FDI) in recent years through investments in the energy, agriculture, industrial, and mining sectors also poses environmental challenges.
-Burma was ranked 165 in the World Bank ’Group’s Doing Business 2020 report.
-In terms of environmental governance, Burma scored 179 out of 180 countries on the Environmental Performance Index in 2020 and is among the world’s least developed in environmental management and regulation.
-Almost every aspect of performance related to regulation or infrastructure has scored among the lowest globally.
+In recent years, significant growth in Foreign Direct Investment (FDI) through investments in the energy, agriculture, industrial, and mining sectors poses environmental challenges.
+Burma was ranked 165 in the World Bank Group’s Doing Business 2020 report.
+In terms of ecological governance, Burma scored 179 out of 180 countries on the Environmental Performance Index in 2020 and is among the world’s least developed in environmental management and regulation.
+Almost every aspect of performance related to law or infrastructure has scored among the lowest globally.
 In addition, ecosystem vitality and protection of terrestrial biodiversity come out as particularly weak.

 Water Resource Management: Although Burma has abundant physical water resources, rural people in many States and Regions face difficulties accessing water for drinking and irrigation because of a lack of infrastructure.
-Additionally, a common constraint on crop production throughout Burma is crop failure due to drought and flooding.
+A common constraint on crop production throughout Burma is crop failure due to drought and flooding.
 Advanced technologies are in high demand for renovating and improving village ponds, tube wells, and hydroelectric dams, as well as for improving rooftop rainwater harvesting, water purification in remote villages, and risk reduction from flood disasters, desalination in coastal areas, solar-powered water pumping, and rainwater collection from ground surfaces.

 U.S. Commercial Service